EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Thesis Statement:

 * Support for programming has increased exponentially since computers were invented.
 * We have made numerous semi-successful experiments in improving how we organize code and model systems in code.
 * Bringing up the rear: *Reliability*.
 Efforts to consistently create reliable systems seem to be the last thing we work on.

 ...

 ## Who this book is for

+* Your background
+* What to expect

+This is not a comprehensive Scala 3 book.
+For that we recommend [Programming in Scala 3]().
+We will, however, introduce the subset of the Scala 3 language features that we use in the book.

 ## How to use this book

 Each section answers a fundamental question through a sequence of lessons/chapters/lectures, each with a set of exercises.

 * Designed Around a Workshop